openstack/openstacksdk/doc/source/contributor/layout.rst

 services.

-The ``Connection`` class' primary purpose is to act as a high-level interface to this SDK, managing the lower level connecton bits and exposing the ``Resource`` objects through their corresponding `Proxy`_ object.
+The ``Connection`` class' primary purpose is to act as a high-level interface to this SDK, managing the lower level connection bits and exposing the ``Resource`` objects through their corresponding `Proxy`_ object.

 If you've built proper ``Resource`` objects and implemented methods on the